DavidHe1127/Mr.He_HandBook/web/cors.md

 ### why-need-it
 Security reasons.
 Protect your websites from CSRF or XSRF.
 The way CSRF works is as follow:
-  * User David signs in reliable website A
+  * User David signs in to a reliable website A
   * Authentication is passed.
 A sets **cookie** on response header to retain David's login
   * User David goes to malicious website B without firstly signing out from website A
   * website B then takes **cookie** to forge a request to website A saying `buy pizza 100000+ pieces`